utfunderscore/Zapper/README.md

     // directory to download dependencies in
     libsFolder = "libraries"

+    // the prefix for relocating libraries
+    relocationPrefix = "myplugin.libs"

     // repositories to fetch dependencies from
     //
     // by default: includes maven central